mashastroganova/lightning-aml-v2-nebula/README.md

-# Lightning on Azure Machine Learning v2 using Nebula checkpoints
+# Lightning on Azure Machine Learning v2

 Demonstrates the use of PyTorch Lightning on Azure Machine Learning.
 SDK/CLI v2, Nebula checkpointing.